 Fly at c.
-10.45am from London Gatwick to Madrid (Iberia).
+10.30am from London Heathrow to Madrid (Iberia).
 Drive to Plasencia (c.
 4 hours, including a stop), arriving in time for dinner.
 First of two nights in Plasencia.

 Plasencia, Yuste.
 In Plasencia, start in the arcaded Plaza Mayor and then visit the two cathedrals, Renaissance and Gothic backing into one another.
 Drive into the hills to the monastery of Yuste to which the Emperor Charles V retired in 1556, building a gent’s des. res. right up against the fabric of the Gothic monastery.
 Get a moving insight into the last days of the man who once ruled most of Europe and Latin America.

 Sierra de Gata.
 A taste of rural Extremeñan life in the Sierra de Gata, a range of rolling hills that back onto the Portuguese border, dotted with pretty, unspoilt villages.
 Our lecturer hosts lunch at his finca (smallholding), before a gentle stroll (2 km) into the nearby village of Hoyos.
 Drive to Cáceres for the first of three nights.

 Sierra de San Pedro.
 A drive into the hills west of Cáceres takes us deep into the dehesa, the wooded pastures where pigs roam among the holm oaks grazing on acorns.
 The church at Arroyo de la Luz houses an altarpiece by Morales.
 Visit a livestock farm includes a walk through the countryside, ham tasting and lunch.
 At Alcántara is a breathtaking Roman bridge over the River Tagus.

 Trujillo, Guadalupe.
 Drive east to Trujillo, a hilltop conquistador town (birthplace of Pizarro).
 The magnificent, irregular main square is surrounded by conquistador mansions and the grand church of S. Martín.
 Climb up to the Gothic church of Sta María and the castle with fine views of the surrounding countryside.
 Continue to Guadalupe for the first of two nights.